mtesseract/rustberry-jukebox/blogpost.md

 # Rustberry Jukebox

-So, I am one of those nerds, who wanted to build some kind of Jukebox device for a child.
+So, I am one of those tech-affine parents, who wanted to build some kind of Jukebox device for their child.

 There are [commercial products](https://tonies.de/) and existing [hobbyist projects](http://phoniebox.de/index-en.html), but for several reasons I decided